GalaxyModzDev/GalaxyModzDev/README.md

 ## Info -

-Hiii :3, I'm **Galaxy Modz**, a Developer that makes a lot of things.
+Hi :D, I'm **Galaxy Modz**, a Developer that makes a lot of things.

-I like cookies :3
+I like cookies